Data collection and privacy

 National Dataset for Compensation-based Statistics

 • This dataset contains data about all workers’ compensation claims in Australia.
-The data held by SWA is de-identified.
+We compile this data from workers’ compensation authorities.

 Work-Related Traumatic Injury Fatalities database